-- Grants generally fall in $1,000 to $50,000 range and depend on the funds available for distribution in any given year as well as the nature of each request.
-If you received a grant in the prior year and intend to ask for more than you previously received for the same program or service, you should support your new larger request with significant data or reasons to support the increase.
+- Annual Grants generally fall in $1,000 to $50,000 range and depend on the funds available for distribution in any given year as well as the nature of each request.
+If you received an Annual Grant in the prior year and intend to ask for more than you previously received for the same program or service, you should support your new larger request with significant data or reasons to support the increase.

 - If our organization submits an application, is it possible that we will receive less money than requested?

 - Yes, grant requests may be denied in whole or part.

 - Does the Foundation limit the dollar amount of awards to first-time applicants?